ashutoshmjain/gita/src/mathuraChap09.md

 Looking at beautiful Magenta, we can never tell it is a shade that conspired against the "Green" - left the poor "Green" alone - he smiled.
 Let's just call it the "inverse" of Green, or "Anti-Green" - semantics don't really matter - we can call them "complimentary" too - because together they create an Identity - the white light!

 The key thing is - the "Magenta" is just another shade.
-On the face of it, we can never tell it broke up from "Green".
+On the face of it, we can never tell it broke up with "Green".
 In fact, every observable thing is an inverse of something.
 It is like a cryptographic public-private key pair - you can never guess one from another unless you already know.
 For example, now we know Green and Magenta are complimentary.
 That is the hidden "knowledge".
 Information is what our senses see or feel - "meaning" is what is hidden behind the apparent view.
 Knowledge always needs work - for example even now you can't be sure that Magenta and Green are complimentary - you need to check it yourself to know the truth.
 Or else, by definition, it is still information!

 O - you mean what happened on the boat was a public view aka "information" and more complexity was hidden beneath? - questioned Fairy - her tone borderline diffident.
 She was still pissed at the responses to her post last week.